Adotweb/otreus/English - English Assignment of 5th of March 2024.md

 8. lifelike and bringing to life
 9.
-	1. story of my life -> really important thing that happened, something to look back on
+	1. story of my life -> something that always repeats
 	2. larger than life -> really vibrant in personality, enjoying life to the fullest and more...
 	3. a fact of life -> commonly known fact
 	4. all walks of life -> all possible things to do in life